Preparing a file for a lender is a meticulous process that requires precision to ensure it meets their requirements and avoids potential objections.

 To assist in preparing an enquiry to proceed with a lender regarding business or corporate finance, please complete the attached application and provide the latest three years’ accounts and business plan.

-1. Company Application (docx)
+1. Commercial Loan Application Form (docx)

-GS Corporate Finance collaborates with regulated partners in the USA, UK, EU, Canada and Australia.
+DownloadGS Corporate Finance collaborates with regulated partners in the USA, UK, EU, Canada and Australia.

 We are governed by the Financial Conduct Authority (FCA), the Securities and Exchange Commission (SEC) and the Financial Industry Regulatory Authority (FINRA).
 Revenue is directly transferred to a trust fund managed by our regulated wealth advisors.